 These Republicans denounced Trump and endorsed Harris at the DNC.
 Here's what they said.

-Prominent Republicans —some of whom worked for former President Donald Trump— have taken the stage at the Democratic National Convention in Chicago to endorse Vice President Kamala Harris.
+Several prominent Republicans — some of whom worked for former President Donald Trump — took to the stage at the Democratic National Convention in Chicago to endorse Vice President Kamala Harris.

 Former Georgia Lt.
-Gov. Geoff Duncan, former Pence homeland security adviser Olivia Troye and former Trump White House press secretary Stephanie Grisham have all thrown their support behind the Democratic nominee and suggested Trump lacks the moral character to lead the nation again.
-Former Republican Rep. Adam Kinzinger is also expected to speak.
+Gov. Geoff Duncan; Olivia Troye, who was homeland security adviser to Vice President Mike Pence; former Trump White House press secretary Stephanie Grisham and former Rep. Adam Kinzinger have all thrown their support behind the Democratic nominee and suggested Trump lacks the moral character to lead the nation again.

 "To my fellow Republicans at home that want to pivot back toward policy, empathy and tone, you know the right thing to do, now let's have the courage to do it in November," said Duncan, summarizing the other Republican speakers' speeches as well as his own.

 Duncan knows what courage requires.
-Defending the election results in Georgia after the 2020 presidential election, Duncan faced such serious threats from Trump supporters that law enforcement had to protect his home.
+Defending the election results in Georgia after the 2020 presidential election, when Trump narrowly lost in the state, Duncan faced such serious threats from Trump supporters that law enforcement had to protect his home.

+Duncan continued, "To my fellow Republicans at home that want to pivot back toward policy, empathy and tone, you know the right thing to do, now let's have the courage to do it in November."

-Troye, the former top Pence official, said she "grew up in the kind of working family that Trump pretends to care about."
+Troye, the former Pence adviser, said she "grew up in the kind of working family that Trump pretends to care about."

 "Conservative.
 Catholic.
 Texan," she said.
 "July 4th was our most sacred holiday.
 Those values made me a Republican.
 And they're the same values that make me proud to support Kamala Harris."